Grilled Salmon with Garlic Lime Butter (VIDEO)

 - 1/2″ thick fillets = 2 minutes per side

-- Baked Salmon – with homemade garlic and dijon sauce
+- Baked Salmon – with garlic and dijon sauce

 - Avocado Salmon Salad – Excellent with lemon dill dressing

-In a small sauce pan, melt 1/2 cup butter over medium heat.
-Smash 4 garlic cloves with the flat of a large knife and to saucepan with 1 tsp salt and 1/4 tsp pepper.
-Simmer 2 mins or until fragrant.
-Add chopped dill and 2 Tbsp lime juice then remove from heat.
-Transfer half of sauce to a small bowl.
-Reserve and set aside remaining sauce in the pan to use for serving.
+In a sauce pan, melt 1/2 cup butter over medium heat.
+Smash 4 garlic cloves with the flat side of a knife and add to saucepan with 1 tsp salt and 1/4 tsp pepper.
+Simmer 1 min or until fragrant.
+Add chopped dill and 2 Tbsp lime juice then immediately remove from heat.

-Arrange salmon fillets on a platter skin-side-down and brush tops with 1/4 of the sauce from the bowl.
-Let salmon marinate in refrigerator 15 mins while grill preheats.
+Arrange salmon fillets on a platter skin-side-down and spoon on 1/3 of butter sauce and brush over the tops.
+Let salmon marinate while preheating grill.

-Preheat grill to medium/high (350˚F).
-Brush the hot grill clean and oil the grates**.
-Place salmon onto preheated grill, skin-side-down.
-Cover and grill over medium/high (350˚F) heat undisturbed, about 2 minutes on the first side.
+Preheat grill to medium heat (350˚F to 400˚F).
+Oil the hot grates.
+Place salmon onto preheated grill, skin-side-up.
+Cover and grill over medium (350˚F) heat undisturbed, about 3 minutes on the first side.

-Remove salmon from grill and drizzle with sauce reserved in saucepan (if butter has hardened, heat just until melted).
-Garnish with fresh dill and serve with lime wedges to squeeze over salmon if desired.
+Transfer salmon to a platter and drizzle with remaining 1/3 of sauce in saucepan (if butter has hardened, heat on the stovetop just until melted).
+Garnish with fresh dill and serve with lime wedges to squeeze over salmon.

 ***Salmon Grilling Chart for med/high heat (350˚F):